datatrail-jhu/09_dataanalysis/manuscript/07_prediction_ml.md

 ![labels are assigned at the end of each tree](images/07_prediction_ml/07_dataanalysis_prediction_ml-29.png)

-This random forest will then be used for prediction in future samples.
-Thus, if you follow the path along the decision tree, for this example random forest,  an individual who made more than $40,000 a year, was in a manual labor profession, and had children, this random forest would predict that that individual's education level were "High School."
+This CART will then be used for prediction in future samples.
+Thus, if you follow the path along the decision tree, for this example CART,  an individual who made more than $40,000 a year, was in a manual labor profession, and had children, this CART would predict that that individual's education level were "High School."

 ![Predictions are then made following the decisions on the tree](images/07_prediction_ml/07_dataanalysis_prediction_ml-30.png)

-Again, this is conceptually and graphically how a random forest works; however, when generating a random forest yourself, it again only takes a few lines of code to generate the model and carry out the necessary math.
+Again, this is conceptually and graphically how a CART works; however, when generating a CART yourself, it again only takes a few lines of code to generate the model and carry out the necessary math.

 ### Model Accuracy